gedaly/next/README.md

-# Next
+# ToDO

-A simple to do list for tracking what you want to accomplish today, no matter how small. http://next.mentalhealth.tools
+A simple to do list for tracking what you want to accomplish today, no matter how small. https://todo.gedaly.com

-## Inspired by
+## Forked from
 http://todost.quentincolus.com/